vwong031/unity-monster-chase/README.md

 # unity-monster-chase

-Following a youtube tutorial, I created a monster chase game using Unity.
+I utilized Unity Hub and C# by following a YouTube tutorial to create a simplified version of the video game, Monster Chase.
 This allowed me to gain a better knowledge of how to work with the Unity software as well as helped me gain software animation skills.

 ## Starting Screen
 ![image](https://user-images.githubusercontent.com/74090811/211224882-763cd24b-fdaa-43e6-ade2-52b1cc21fa7a.png)